josecarloscanova/clucene/README.md

             "AccountKey":"key linked to your account"
         },
         "container": "folder to store the index",
-        "downloadDir": "where to download the index"
-    }
+        "crawlerFolder": "where crawl4j will put its data", "downloadFolder": "where the index will be downloaded" }